jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 * Instead, a mechanism for measuring the results of comparing distributions is used
 * The measurement provides a value called a *probability value* (p-value)

-    * It provides the *probability* that two distributions were created by the same *thing*
+    * It provides the *probability* that two distributions were created by sampling the same *thing*
     * Simply, a big p-value means that it is likely that the two distributions are not too different
     * A small p-value means that it is likely that the two distributions are quite different